Expired Disabled Parking Permit: What To Do Next

 Being the owner of a disabled parking permit may be something you’ve had to fight long and hard for.
 Hopefully it has made your life a little less stressful and easier to manage.
 Knowing that you will be able to find a designated disabled parking spot in public parking lots takes a bit of the hassle out of getting from A to B, whether you are the driver or whether you’re being driven.
-Be wary of taking your disabled parking permit for granted, though!
-Something you might not have considered is: do disabled parking permits expire?
+Be wary of taking your handicap parking permit for granted, though!
+Something you might not have considered is: do parking permits expire?
 Unfortunately, they do.
 Like most concessions awarded on the grounds of ill health or disability, all disabled parking permits have an expiration date.
-If you’ve discovered that your disabled parking permit has expired, then you are no longer eligible to use designated parking spaces—and if you do, you could find yourself on the wrong end of a fine.
+If you’ve discovered that you have an expired disabled parking permit, then you are no longer eligible to use designated parking spaces—and if you do, you could find yourself on the wrong end of a fine.

-First of all, don’t panic: most states have a grace period and will let you off a fine if your permit has only recently expired.
+First of all, don’t panic: most states have a grace period and will let you off with a fine if your permit has only recently expired.
 You will be required to take immediate steps to renew your disabled parking permit, though.
-Different types of permit exist, including long-term (usually valid for five years); permanent (confusingly NOT 100% permanent, but generally valid for 3–5 years); a temporary permit (3–12 months); a disabled veterans permit; and an organizational permit, which, as the name implies, is for organizations involved in the transportation of disabled people.
+Different types of permits exist, including long-term (usually valid for five years); permanent (confusingly NOT 100% permanent, but generally valid for 3–5 years); temporary (3–12 months); disabled veterans; and organizational permits, which, as the name implies, is for organizations involved in the transportation of disabled people.

-If your permit has actually expired, then, as indicated above, you could be granted a grace period.
+If you have a currently expired disabled parking permit, then, as indicated above, you could be granted a grace period.
 This will depend on your state’s own laws, so it’s best to check with your local DMV office.
 It’s possible that if too much time has elapsed between your permit expiring and when you go to renew it, then you may have to complete the whole application process again.

 First up: it may seem obvious, but mark it on the calendar.
 Most of us won’t own an actual paper calendar for a year three or five years ahead, but pretty much everyone these days has some kind of electronic calendar, be it on your smartphone, tablet, or similar.
 Put the date in to remind you a couple months prior to your permit’s expiration date.
 Another way is to make an appointment to see your doctor or other health professional to see if you would still qualify for your disabled parking permit.
 Again, this appointment – or rather, the reminder to make it! – can be marked in your electronic diary/calendar.

 Another idea is to hang something in your car – maybe alongside your disabled parking placard – with the renewal date written on it loud and clear.
-There are many more ways to remind yourself to renew a disabled parking permit, so just have a think about the best method for you and make sure you implement it.
+There are many more ways to remind yourself of handicap placard renewal, so just have a think about the best method for you and make sure you implement it.
 Ideally, you don’t want your permit to expire, as this could complicate the renewal process – so renew before it’s due!